arcticdev00/LDB-Bypass/README.md

 # Floating Box Overlay - Window-Attached AI Assistant

 An Electron application that attaches a draggable, always-on-top **AI assistant chat window** to **any external window** (Chrome, VS Code, Notepad, etc.) on Windows.
 The chat window stays constrained within the target window bounds and follows it when moved.
+## WARNING

+Recent updatest to Respondus Lockdown browser and other proctors may render this method detected and obsolete.
+To get the fully updated, working bypass join our discord at: https://discord.gg/s3mvNTgYRk

 ## Features